ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Experiments

 \subsection{Ablation Studies}

 This section evaluates different variants of \algname to understanding the contribution of each model design choice.
-Since there are a large number of models, we only select the following three efficient yet representative metrics: the phone normalized mutual information between the discrete representations and ground truth phonetic unit (PNMI) proposed in Hubert, ABX-within accuracy, and ABX-cross accuracy.
-For each model variant, we choose the best layer using the PNMI metric following the practice in Hubert.
+Since there are a large number of models, we only select the following three efficient yet representative metrics: the phone normalized mutual information between the discrete representations and ground truth phonetic unit (PNMI) proposed in \citet{Hsu2021HuBERTSS}, ABX(w) accuracy, and ABX(a) accuracy.
+For each model variant, we report the best-layer results under each respective metric.

 \paragraph{Contribution of Each Disentanglement Module} To measure how much each of our three major disentanglement mechanisms (disentanglement in teachers, disentanglement in students, and speaker conditioning of the predictor) contribute to the overall performance, we build variants of \algname with each individual mechanism removed, named \textsc{No-DTeachers}, \textsc{No-DStudents}, and \textsc{No-Cond}, respectively.
+Specifically, \textsc{No-DTeachers} means that no voice conversion module is introduced; \textsc{No-DStudents} means that no transformation or contrastive loss is imposed in the student module; \textsc{No-Cond} means that no speaker embeddings are fed to the predictor.
 Their respective performance is reported in Table~\ref{tab:ablation}.
 As can be seen, all three models perform significantly worse than \algnamens.
 We can conclude that all three modules are essential to \algnamens.

 \paragraph{Speaker Information Flow} In order to verify if our conceptual curve in Figure~\ref{fig:concept} is correct, we evaluate the SID accuracy (as a proxy of speaker information) on \emph{every layer} of \algnamens.
 For each experiment, we select the best SID model based on validation accuracy for every $10$k iterations and compute the accuracy achieved by all these SID models to gauge statistical significance.
 Figure~\ref{fig:flow}(a) plots the SID accuracy as a function of network layers.
 By comparing Figures~\ref{fig:concept} and \ref{fig:flow}(a), we find that our key hypotheses are verified.
 First, the SID monotonically descreases before layer 9, and there is a significance decrease before layer seven, which is roughly where the contrastive loss is imposed.\footnote{The contrastive loss is always imposed at the last but fifth layer.
 Due to layer drop, the actual layer at which the contrastive loss is imposed is randomly distributed before layer seven, with the major probability mass in layers five to seven.} This observation is consistent with the sharp decrease in Figure~\ref{fig:concept}.
 Second, there is a slight increase towards the last layers, which is consistent with the increase in Figure~\ref{fig:concept}, although it occurs at the lower level than we expect.
 A likely reason is that our SID is performed on the discrete representations, whereas our conceptual curve is based on continuous representation.
 Nevertheless, these observations confirm the rationales behind our model design.